nilearn/nilearn/doc/haxby_searchlight.rst

 Running Searchlight is straightforward now that everything is set.
 The only parameter left is the radius of the ball that will run through the data.
-Kriegskorte uses a 4mm radius because it yielded the best detection performance in his simulation.
+Kriegskorte et al. use a 4mm radius because it yielded the best detection performance in their simulation.

 .. literalinclude:: ../plot_haxby_searchlight.py
     :start-after: ### Fit #######################################################################